 On our return I decided to redo my field sketch in the studio, and it’s a good thing – as it has been accepted in the 2016 Open Water exhibition of the Canadian Society of Painters in Watercolor, which opened last night at the John B. Aird Gallery in Toronto.

 I’m pleased to say, The Ladies’ View has won me the 2016 S.J.
 Sloan Award, and – (this just in!) – I’ve been elected to lifetime membership in the CSPWC – which is a rather nice bit of encouragement.

 Here are a few of the other pieces, done back home in Montreal.
 These are all warmups for the Ladies’ View.
 There’s a common theme here – which is, going back for the sketches that I couldn’t get on the spot.
 Some, like this one, I simply ran out time.
 The fog closed in and this view across the inlet vanished.

-Or, in this case, looking at mist rolling down hill onto a little harbor town – we were perched dangerously on a curve in the road, and the clouds were moving so fast – and I was a little paranoid about delaying our drive and ending up still on the mountain after dark.
+Or, in this case, we were perched dangerously on a curve in the road, looking at the mist rolling down onto a little harbor town, The clouds were moving so fast, and I was a little paranoid about delaying our drive and ending up still on the mountain after dark.
 So I didn’t sketch on the spot -but I knew I’d be returning to this image.

-I rather like this 9×12″ sketch – it has a lot of dynamic brushwork.
+I rather like the 9×12″ sketch above.
+It has a lot of dynamic brushwork.
 But here below is a half sheet, attempting to do a better rendition.